swift-project/docs/docs/home/install/configure_xp.md

 Believe it or not, but you just created your first model set for *swift*, well done!

-## XSwiftBus Wizard
+## xswiftbus Wizard

 !!! warning

-    The **XSwiftBus plugin** is required for **X-Plane** **only**.
+    The **xswiftbus plugin** is required for **X-Plane** **only**.

-XSwiftBus Wizard will download and install XSwiftBus for you.
+xswiftbus Wizard will download and install xswiftbus for you.

 ![](./../../img/xswiftbus_wizard.jpg){: style="width:80%"}

-*swiftGUI* is not a plugin for X-Plane and in order to exchange data with X-Plane and to render CSL models, a plugin called XSwiftBus is necessary.
+*swiftGUI* is not a plugin for X-Plane and in order to exchange data with X-Plane and to render CSL models, a plugin called xswiftbus is necessary.
 It has to be installed into your **X-Plane plugins-folder** (found at ``YourDrive:\X-Plane 11\Resources\plugins``).

 *swift* will be using the X-Plane program directory that you had confirmed on the ([Simulator Wizard page](./configure_xp.md#simulator-wizard)).